Document Processing

 Benzene molecular structure diagram

-The 1988 paper that started it all: how David Weininger created SMILES notation to solve the problem of representing chemical structures as compact, human-readable strings.
+David Weininger introduced SMILES notation in 1988, establishing encoding rules for representing chemical structures as compact, human-readable strings.